bzdiop/bzdiop.github.io/_pages/about.md

 ## Work in progress

-"Agricultural Subsidies, Credit Constraints and Migration: Theory and Evidence from Zambia"
+"_Agricultural Subsidies, Credit Constraints and Migration: Theory and Evidence from Zambia_"
 **Presented at (2021)**: 10th European Meeting of the Urban Economics Association, Africa Meeting of the Econometric Society, Midwest International Economic Development Conference
 <details>
 <summary>Abstract</summary>